panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 ## 2. The placeholders

-The template string has placeholders that insert data into the string.
+The template string supports placeholders.
+The expression inside the placeholder is evaluated during runtime, and the result is inserted into the string.

 The placeholder has a special format: `${expressionToEvaluate}`.
-The expression inside the placeholder can be any valid expression, like:
+The expression inside the placeholder can be of any kind:

 * variables: `${myVar}`
 * operators: `${n1 + n2}`, `${cond ? 'val 1' : 'val 2'}`
 * even function calls `${myFunc('argument')}`

-The expression inside the placeholder is evaluated during runtime, and the result is inserted into the string.

 Here's an example: